mmzdouc/fermo_docs/docs/home/input_output.md

 ### AntiSMASH Results

-#### Online
+#### Online (`fermo_gui`)

-*FERMO* requires only an existing antiSMASH job ID, which it will use to automatically fetch the required data.
+In the online version, *FERMO* requires only an existing antiSMASH job ID, which it will use to automatically fetch the required data.
+An antiSMASH job ID has the format `taxon-aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeee`.
+The ID can be found in the antiSMASH notification email or in the URL when browsing the job results.

-#### Offline
+#### Offline CLI (`fermo_core`)

-*FERMO* requires a single antiSMASH results directory (at the time of writing, version 7.1) containing a `knownclusterblast` results directory.
+The `fermo_core` CLI requires a single antiSMASH results directory (at the time of writing, version 7.1) containing a `knownclusterblast` results directory.